 Q. When do I have to pay my tuition?

-A. Due dates are printed on your student bills and last day to pay dates are printed in the Registration Guide and available on the web site in the Academic Calendar.
+A. Due dates are printed on your student bills and last day to pay dates are available on the website in the Academic Calendar.

 Q. What happens if I do not pay my tuition by the due date?

 A. Unpaid obligations may result in having your schedule cancelled.
 You will need to re-enroll.
 This may mean that the classes or schedule you wanted is no longer available.

 Q. There are out-of-state charges on my account.
 I am not an out-of-state student.
 Can you remove these charges?

 A. Several factors can cause your account to be marked with out-of-state status.
 This must be handled with the Admissions Office.
 The Business Office cannot remove out-of-state charges.